Atlas

 Juniper Gate Thicket

 Juniper Gate Thicket lies where the forest tightens into a narrow green corridor between two rocky banks.
 Juniper shrubs crowd the path with a sharp, clean scent, and their needle leaves prick the air with silver when the light slips through.
 The ground is striped with pine cones, soft red needles, and patches of sandy soil where little paws have scuffed bright trails.
 Halfway through the thicket stands a split stone marked by rain and lichen, with a low arch of tangled roots leaning over it like an old doorway.
-Nearby, a dry creek bed curves under fallen branches and collects shiny beetle shells, curled bark, and the occasional feather.
+Nearby, a dry creek bed curves under fallen branches, easy to cross in quiet weather but quick to channel rainwater after a storm.
 Everything feels a little secret and a little watchful.
-Wind makes the juniper berries rattle faintly, and the thicket seems to keep its own quiet memory, full of tiny paths, hidden pauses, and the promise of something waiting just beyond the bend.
+Wind makes the juniper berries rattle faintly, the root arch narrows the path to single file, and the bends of the thicket can hide a friend who is only a few steps ahead.

 Mira